There are things you can do now before you try for a baby that will affect your fertility and the health of your baby.

 If there is any reason to think you or your reproductive partner may have a STI, it’s important that you both get tested.
 The best places to go are a GUM clinic, sexual health clinic, your own doctor or a young people’s clinic.

-Talk to your doctor about any pre-existing conditions or previous pregnancy complications
+12. Talk to your doctor about any pre-existing conditions, any medications you are taking or previous pregnancy complications

 Talk to your GP or specialist healthcare professional if you are planning to conceive and have any known, long-term medical conditions for which you take medication, such as epilepsy, diabetes, asthma or mental health conditions.

 Some conditions and the medications used to treat them may impact on your ability to get pregnant.
 There may also be some risks associated with your condition or the medication used to treat them and pregnancy.